Aigialosuchus: Classification

 Persson classified Aigialosuchus as a true crocodile, placing it within the subfamily Crocodylinae.
 He based this on the distinct notch in the upper jaw.
 Persson also noted that since Aigialosuchus is quite poorly known, detailed comparisons with other crocodylines were impossible.

 Persson's classification of Aigialosuchus as a crocodyline is no longer considered likely.
 In 2001, American paleontologist Christopher Brochu noted that Aigialosuchus was an enigmatic crocodyliform, but probably a eusuchian (the group that contains all living crocodilians).
 Because of the fragmentary material, Aigialosuchus was considered a problematic taxon by French paleontologist Jeremy E. Martin and Italian paleontologist Massimo Delfino in 2010, though they noted, like Brochu, that it was likely to have been a eusuchian.
 Although the narrow snout of Aigialosuchus is similar to the narrow snouts within the genera in the Gavialoidea (today containing only the gharial), they considered it to be unlikely that Aigialosuchus is part of that superfamily on account of the nasal of Aigialosuchus contributing to the posterior margin of the bony nostrils.

 In 2014, German paleontologist Daniela Schwarz-Wings and Danish paleontologists Jesper Milàn and Palle Gravesen considered the features of Aigialosuchus to accord better with the Crocodyloidea than with the Gavialoidea, but noted that Aigialosuchus significantly predated the earliest similar crocodyloid genera.
 Schwarz-Wings, Milàn and Gravesen noted that until a taxonomic revision of the Aigialosuchus material is carried out, its precise systematic position within the entire Crocodylomorpha will remain unclear.

 In 2014, French paleontologists Jeremy E. Martin, Romain Amiot and Christophe Lécuyer and English paleontologist Michael J. Benton noted that Persson's description of Aigialosuchus accorded well with the known material of known contemporary freshwater eusuchians.

-In a 2016 paper by Australian paleontologist Benjamin Kear and colleagues, Aigialosuchus was considered to have been a dyrosaurid, not an eusuchian.
+In a 2016 paper by Australian paleontologist Benjamin Kear and colleagues, Aigialosuchus was considered to have been a dyrosaurid, not a eusuchian.
 Aigialosuchus was also classified as a dyrosaurid in a 2018 paper by Swedish paleontologist Elisabeth Einarsson.